davelsio/template-three-vanilla/README.md

 > [!NOTE]
 > By default, the debug UI only shows up in the `/debug` route.

-Atom-based solution powered by [tweakpane](https://github.com/cocopon/tweakpane).
-Debug tweaks are created using the [`atomWithBinding`](./src/helpers/atoms/atomWithBinding.ts) atom.
+Debug tweaks solution powered by [jotai](https://jotai.org/) and [tweakpane](https://github.com/cocopon/tweakpane).

-[Bindings](https://tweakpane.github.io/docs/input-bindings/) can be added directly to the root pane or within folders [folders](https://tweakpane.github.io/docs/ui-components/#folder).
-It uses the same APIs described in the official tweakpane docs.

-I've included an option to automatically listen to external updates, similarly to [lil-gui's listen method](https://lil-gui.georgealways.com/#Controller#listen), and another to define the pane visibility per route.
+[Bindings](https://tweakpane.github.io/docs/input-bindings/) are created using the [`atomWithBinding`](./src/helpers/atoms/atomWithBinding.ts) atom.
+They can be added directly to the root pane or within folders [folders](https://tweakpane.github.io/docs/ui-components/#folder).
+The API is the same as in the official tweakpane docs, but there is an extra option to automatically listen to external updates, similarly to [lil-gui's listen method](https://lil-gui.georgealways.com/#Controller#listen).

 ```ts
 import { atomWithBinding } from '@atoms/atomWithBinding';